suikac/suikac.github.io/about.md

 permalink: /about/
 ---

-I am a sophomore in pre-major at University of Washington
+I am a pre-major sophomore undergraduate at University of Washington
 * start studying Programming Language
 * some coursework:
     * [intro to Programming language](https://courses.cs.washington.edu/courses/cse341/20wi/)